metaleap/mojo/ast/readme.md

-# atmolang
+# atmoast
 --
-    import "github.com/metaleap/atmo/lang"
+    import "github.com/metaleap/atmo/ast"

-Package `atmolang` offers AST node structures and supporting auxiliary types and funcs, plus implements the lexing and parsing into such ASTs.
-It has no notion of kits or imports, and very little semantic preprocession, being chiefly concerned with syntactical analysis (eg. it does not care if a call is made to a number instead of a function, etc.).
+Package `atmo/ast` offers AST node structures and supporting auxiliary types and funcs, plus implements the lexing and parsing into such ASTs.
+It has no notion of kits or imports, and little-to-no semantic prepossession, being chiefly concerned with syntactical analysis (eg. it does not care if a call is made to a number or other known-non-callable, etc.).

 ## Usage